implex-code-repo/implex-site/_posts/blog/2021-05-16-tips-for-outsourcing-mvp-development-part2.md

 During the first sprint and at the beginning of the second one, we only worked with clickable wireframes while SmartLane’s team was polishing their design.
 Our experience allowed us to design UX and develop a web UI using standard Material Components.
 Along with direct communication with SmartLane’s designer team, this allowed us to smoothly integrate our work with the final design once it was ready.

-## Allow the development vendor to attract more specialists fast
+## Allow the outsourcing development vendor to attract more specialists fast

-In some cases, your development vendor will need to attract more specialists if the team lacks some expertise.
+In some cases, your outsourcing development vendor will need to attract more specialists if the team lacks some expertise.
 For example, we invited a specialist to configure the .NET Core Starter with Angular 5 in the SmartLane project.
 We’ve also temporarily involved an architect to build the bidding engine at the first development stage.

 Implementing these three principles of the team assembling allowed us to complete the following tasks within a week: